-- 1 If unregistered, the institution must first register as a "R&D institution" - 2 The applicant must be registered in "Researcher Information"
+- 1 If unregistered, the institution must first register as a "research institution" - 2 The applicant must be registered in "Researcher Information"

-Furthermore, if the applicant is not affiliated with a specific domestic Japanese R&D institution at the time of submission, the applicant him/herself must register under 2 above only (however, it is assumed the person plans to be affiliated with a domestic Japanese R&D institution post selection).
+Furthermore, if the applicant is not affiliated with a specific domestic Japanese research institution at the time of submission, the applicant him/herself must register under 2 above only (however, it is assumed the person plans to be affiliated with a domestic Japanese research institution after adoption).
 For details about registration method, please refer to the e-Rad portal site.